 Similarly, AIOps enables IT service management (ITSM) by ensuring the creation of only real, actionable incidents, and avoiding duplication.
 AIOps addresses and removes a lot of the ITSM user-frustrations due to the sequential nature of the IT Infrastructure Library (ITIL).

 Today, companies with substantial IT environments that span multiple types of technology face issues of scale and complexity.
 When you compound these issues with business models heavily dependent on IT, AIOps is sure to make a significant difference to the companies’ success.
-Though these types of organisations may operate in different industries, they share a similar scale and a rapidly accelerating rate of change.
+Though these types of organizations may operate in different industries, they share a similar scale and a rapidly accelerating rate of change.
 The need for business agility creates more demand for IT agility.

 Moving to cloud computing has its challenges.
 One such problem is scaling, where a wholesale IT move to the cloud may not be possible or desirable.
 You can find it challenging to operate hybrid models that incorporate different IT infrastructure delivery forms.